Web page of

 in Budapest, Hungary

-Computer skills: UNIX, shell scripts, Pascal, C, Java, PHP, HTML.
+Computer skills: UNIX, shell scripts, Pascal, C, Java, PHP, HTML, Perl.

 Fields of interest: mathematical and computational linguistics,